IJ99/Tomans-Cycle-Project/README.md

 **PROJECT OVERVIEW:**

 This project aims to develop a comprehensive dashboard for Toman Bike Share to provide actionable insights into key performance metrics.
 By leveraging data analysis and visualization techniques, to uncover trends, patterns, and anomalies within the bike-sharing data to support informed decision-making.
-The dashboard will empower Toman Bike Share to optimize operations, pricing strategies, and customer experiences.
+The dashboard will empower Toman Bike Share Company to optimize operations, pricing strategies, and customer experiences.

 **DATA SOURCE AND PREPARATION:**